Battle of Gasr Bu Hadi

 The Battle of Gasr Bu Hadi occurred during the Italian colonization of Libya.
-It was the worst Italian defeat since the Battle of Adwa.
+It is seen by some as the worst Italian defeat since the Battle of Adwa, although this is debated by some.

 The battle

-On afternoon of 28 April 1915, Colonel Miani marched out of Camp Sirte to attack the Senussi camp at Gasr Bu Hadi, south of Sirte.
-His column of 84 officer, 900 Italian soldiers (one Battalion of the 2nd Regiment Bersaglieri, two companies of the 57th Infantry, two artillery battery) 2,175 askaris (3rd, 4th and 13th Libyan Askaris Battalions, 15th Eritrean Askaris Battalion), was supported and covered by nearly 3,000 Libyans Irregulars under the command of Ramadan Sewehli and other tribal chiefs.
+On afternoon of 28 April 1915, Colonel Miani marched out of Camp Sirte to attack the Senussi camp at Gasr Bu Hadi, south of Sirte under the lead of Sfi aldin Al sanusi His column of 84 officer, 900 Italian soldiers (one Battalion of the 2nd Regiment Bersaglieri, two companies of the 57th Infantry, two artillery battery) 2,175 askaris (3rd, 4th and 13th Libyan Askaris Battalions, 15th Eritrean Askaris Battalion), was supported and covered by nearly 3,000 Libyans Irregulars under the command of Ramadan Sewehli and other tribal chiefs.
 Ramadan Sewehli, after fighting the Italians in 1911–12, cooperated with them for a while, but was later jailed for Senussi leanings.
 Miani thought that he could be trusted.

 At 07:00 of 29 April 1915, the Italian column, that had spent the night at Bu Scenaf's well, moved.
 At 09:30 the Misrata and Tarhuna bands signalled that had spotted the enemy forces.
 At 10:30 the battle began.
 From the battle start the Irregular Bands, apart from the Zliten's band commanded by Mohammed Feuzy Bey, refused to comply with the orders and simply stopped trying to guess the battle outcome.
 When they understand that the Italians was deeply involved in the battle attacked the supply column, practically undefended at the moment, and stole it.
 The Libyans captured 5,000 reserve rifles, millions of rounds of ammunition, several machine guns, six sections of artillery with abundant ammunition, and all the supplies including the fund of the column.